msawczyn/EFDesigner/docs/Development.md

 ## Extending via MEF

-The DSL has been written so that it can be extended using Microsoft's [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/index), so if you don't want to dig into the code and modify it, you can
+Beginning with v1.1, the designer can be extended using Microsoft's [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/index), so if you don't want to dig into the code and modify it directly, you can
 [write MEF extensions](https://docs.microsoft.com/en-us/visualstudio/modeling/extend-your-dsl-by-using-mef)
 to add your functionality.